 Our flagship program for youth, the Maine Youth Wilderness Leadership Program is designed to cultivate and inspire the next generation of Maine's environmental leaders.
 Friends of Baxter State Park has offered this program annually since 2009.
 The program includes a nine-day wilderness experience in Baxter State Park.
 This 200,000+ acre preserve serves as an outdoor classroom as participants backpack from one end of the Park to the other, working with a variety of specialists and Park staff to understand the wilderness through science, art, storytelling, photography, writing, history, and recreation.
 Alumni of the program continue to describe the MYWLP in superlatives such as “life-changing”, “amazing” and “unforgettable.”

 How to Apply

 Current Maine high school sophomores and juniors are eligible to apply.
 The annual application deadline is February 8.
 Ten participants and six alternates are selected in March.
 The program begins in April when participants receive required reading materials and other assignments.
 They then participate in online discussions and do individual research before going to the Park.
-The field experience of the Maine Youth Wilderness Leadership Program takes place in early August each year.
+The field experience of the Maine Youth Wilderness Leadership Program is scheduled for early August 2019.
 After the trip, participants give public presentations to share their experience in their schools and communities.